Dre Campbell Farm

 Natural Ways to Get Rid of Spider Mites on PlantsPicture via extension.umn.edu

 Spider mites are arachnids.
-These plant pests suck fluids from plant cells, weakening the plant.
+These plant pests suck fluids from plant cells, weakening the plants.

-You can tell where they’ve been by the small yellow or brown spots on the leaves they’ve attacked.
+The small yellow or brown spots on the leaves they’ve attacked tell you where they’ve been.
 Your plants may also start to look lifeless.

 Takeaway